Best in Cam

 To explain this list, first off I don’t like U stemed cams, finding that they tend to get trashed (bent out of shape), and are also pretty rigid if bent against the cam axis (or visa versa - basically sideways).
-Metolius probably do the best job at producing good U stem cams with their Power Cams but for my money a cam that’s flexible and resistant to bending and twisiting damage under load has to have a single stem.
+Metolius probably do the best job at producing good U stem cams with their Power Cams but for my money, a cam that’s flexible and resistant to bending and twisting damage under load has to have a single stem.

 Where twisted upside down or out of alignment.
 Worse still, having cam lobes that can be forced out of alignment puts a huge strain on their cables, leading the breakages.
-With a double axle design this is never the case, something well worth the extra cost in weight.
+With a double-axle design, this is never the case, something well worth the extra cost in weight.

-A good reach with a cam is crucial - and by ‘reach’ I mean the ability to place the cam beyond your finger tips.
+A good reach with a cam is crucial - and by ‘reach’ I mean the ability to place the cam beyond your fingertips.
 Very often you need to place a cam in a sweet spot in order for it to work, and very often this is achieved by pushing the unit in way beyond the trigger unit (meaning by holding it by the trigger you can’t reach the spot).
-Having a short cam - although lighter - means you’re more restricted when it comes to where you can place it, and just having that extra few centimeters can make a big difference.
+Having a short cam - although lighter - means you’re more restricted when it comes to where you can place it, and just having that extra few centimetres can make a big difference.

 Weight is also vital, and clever design and testing has allowed cams to get progressively lighter, which is important when you consider a cam is one of the heaviest pieces on your harness, and that you will also carry a lot of them.

-Lastly I want cams that are strong enough to handle hard use, tough environmental conditions (cold and corrosion), and components like slings and cabling that will last.
+Lastly, I want cams that are strong enough to handle hard use, tough environmental conditions (cold and corrosion), and components like slings and cabling that will last.

-Added to that list I’d probably go for a 13.75 (or there abouts) camming angle, and sling colours that conform with sizing norm.
+Added to that list I’d probably go for a 13.75 (or there abouts) camming angle, and sling colours that conform with the sizing norm.

 So what about the cams?

 First off I’ll start with the C3’s.
-Initailly I liked the C3’s, finding they ticked many boxes, being light, easy to handle and compact.
+Initially, I liked the C3’s, finding they ticked many boxes, being light, easy to handle and compact.
 But slowly I found I didn’t trust them as much as I did other units (aliens, Master cams), finding them less reliable in many placements.
 Very often I’d place one and think “If that was an alien it would be bomber” only for the C£ to rip under load.
 This is probably down to then being in effect a mini U stemmed unit, and so are rigid in one plane.
-I also don’t really like three unit cams (TCU), finding that they offer less adaption to a placement.
+I also don’t really like three-unit cams (TCU), finding that they offer less adaption to a placement.